 Finding the Perfect Gua Sha Tool

-When seeking the perfect gua sha tool, opt for one that’ll provide you with some versatility.
+When seeking the perfect gua sha tool, opt for one that will provide you with some versatility.

 In addition to shape, another factor to consider is the material the gua sha tool is made from, which range from buffalo horn to metal to precious stones.